marcadamcarter/power-platform-governance/governance.md

   - Select “M365 Group” as the “Category”
   - Select “M365 Group” – Other as the “Subcategory”
   - Provide the exact group names in the “Comment” field along with a statement of “Please add the Security Enabled flag to the listed M365 groups”

-Requesting Environments
+## Requesting Environments
 The requesting organization must provide a security enabled A365 group for the PCE administrators when requesting an environment and maker licenses must be assigned to every member of the provided PCE administrator group.
 The default set of PCEs provided will consist of Developer, Test, and
 Production environments.
 Additional environments require justification to both the Command Premium Capacity Manager and Major Command Level Administrator (MCLA).
   - Environments must have approval from the requesting organization’s Chief Information Officer with justification in memorandum
-  - Initiate a request by emailing the AMC MCLA Team: army365-mcla-amc@army.mil  o The request must include:
+  - Initiate a request by emailing the AMC MCLA Team: army365-mcla-amc@army.mil
+    - The request must include:
-	CIO Environment request approval
+      - CIO Environment request approval
-	Provide the desired premium capacity environment (PCE) name within the request.
+      - Provide the desired premium capacity environment (PCE) name within the request.
 Environments must match the AMC naming convention replacing or omitting sub-command where applicable.
 Additional, unique, environments will have a succinct but descriptive name that clearly associates the environment to the purpose or solution
-	Estimated storage capacity needed
+      - Estimated storage capacity needed
-	The security enabled PCE administrator group
+      - The security enabled PCE administrator group
-	The security enabled PCE user group
+      - The security enabled PCE user group

-Managing Environments
+## Managing Environments
 Dataverse security is another area that has a steep learning curve.
 Be prepared to spend time reading up on Microsoft Learn and other resources and then develop your security plan before starting to add business units, teams, and roles to your Premium Environment.
   - Familiarize administrators with Dataverse Security: https://learn.microsoft.com/en-us/powerplatform/admin/wp-security
-  - The AMC PCE is for Command Apps that solve AMC problems and move AMC towards achieving innovative goals o Solutions should not consume Premium Capacity if the core focus does not contribute to the conditions listed for solution registration
+  - The AMC PCE is for Command Apps that solve AMC problems and move AMC towards achieving innovative goals
+    - Solutions should not consume Premium Capacity if the core focus does not contribute to the conditions listed for solution registration
-  - Consider that AMC Premium Capacity storage is pooled at the Army tenant level with other MACOMs and other AMC Major Subordinate Commands o It is incumbent upon AMC organizations to be conservative and good stewards with data consumption
+  - Consider that AMC Premium Capacity storage is pooled at the Army tenant level with other MACOMs and other AMC Major Subordinate Commands
+    - It is incumbent upon AMC organizations to be conservative and good stewards with data consumption
     - Delete deprecated solutions and Dataverse tables where applicable to release capacity back to the AMC environments
     - Select minimum capacities for environments as AMC PCE Administrators can increase  those capacities when necessary
     - Do not create excessive numbers of tables compared to the actual need of a requirement
-  - Do not build solutions in an AMC PCE that are better suited to leverage MS Teams Dataverse capacity o Do not build solutions in an AMC PCE that are better suited to leverage SharePoint lists and libraries for unique, local, singular staff processes
+    - Do not build solutions in an AMC PCE that are better suited to leverage MS Teams Dataverse capacity
+    - Do not build solutions in an AMC PCE that are better suited to leverage SharePoint lists and libraries for unique, local, singular staff processes

-Developer Environments
+## Developer Environments
 The developer environment is where solutions are initially built by an organization and checked for feasibility of use.
 Not all solutions will proceed past the developer stage.
 Administrators should release those resources upon determination of adoption accordingly.

-Test Environments
+## Test Environments
 The test environment is where developers should test changes and refined versions of developed solutions while only interacting with non-production data and invited test users.

-Production Environments
+## Production Environments
 The production environments are for fully developed and refined solutions that will connect to, consume, or manipulate live production data.
 The solutions and data are available to real world Army processes and impact Army operations.